 Ensure that your plant material is fully dry before preparing for storage.
 If your pods are not completely dry, place your clippings somewhere warm and dry to dry-out completely before separating the seeds for storage.
 Spreading them on screen, newspaper, or something similar helps to speed things up, reduce the risk of mould or rot, and (provided the screen is small enough, of course) contain any seed that may fall out in the process.
 When ready, separate your seeds from any pods and other plant matter.
 Compost the waste, if possible.

 Place your separated seeds in labelled paper bags, paper envelopes, jars, or other suitable containers.
 If you don’t have a special storage set-up, standard envelopes are convenient to use and easy to store.
 If you’d like to fancy things up, there are some very cute printable seed envelopes out there, like these fab freebies from Pass the Pistil.
 A great way to gift seeds from your garden to friends and family.
 Make notes in your garden journal if/as you wish.
-I make notes straight on the envelopes and use my seed information labels on other containers.
+I make notes straight on the envelopes and use my seed information labels on other containers and write directly on brown paper sandwich bags.

 Store in a cool, dry, dark location until planting.
-If you have silica gel packets hanging around (I horde those little “do not eat” packets that come in products), consider placing some with your stored seed for extra moisture protection.
+If you have silica packets hanging around (I save and horde those little “do not eat” packets), consider placing some with your stored seed for extra moisture protection.
 Check out our post on organised seed storage for details tips and ideas.

 Seed Saving Issues

 Gathering and saving seeds is easy, but there are a few pitfalls to be aware of.
 Don’t expect 100% success.
-Even if you have a perfect process (if so, do share!) you will likely still encounter some germination fails or parent-child mismatches.
+Even if you have a perfect saving and storage process, you’ll likely still encounter some germination fails or parent-child mismatches.
 It’s all part of the gardening experience!

 - Not all plants will produce true-to-type seeds, including many modern hybrids, due to parent plant genetics.
 Cross-pollination can also create variations.
 With open-pollination, it can be difficult to control nature.
 You never know though, the child variants might turn out to be great!